-Appendix D of this OEMP contains the criteria and assumptions developed in the ONVR against which the all noise and vibration monitoring will be undertaken.
+Appendix E of this OEMP contains the criteria and assumptions developed in the ONVR against which all noise and vibration monitoring will be undertaken.

-5.3.1.1 General Operational Noise and Vibration Monitoring
+5.2.1.1 General Operational Noise and Vibration Monitoring

-As provided above, the ONVR documents established the noise criteria for the operation of the Sydney Metro Northwest, as contained in Appendix D of this OEMP.
+As provided above, the ONVR documents established the noise criteria for the operation of the Sydney Metro Northwest, as contained in Appendix E of this OEMP.